aws/amazon-chime-sdk-js/guides/09_Amazon_Voice_Focus.md

 because it violates the following Content Security Policy directive…
 ```

-If you need guidance with correct CSP configuration to use Amazon Voice Focus, contact AWS Support.
+If you need guidance with correct CSP configuration to use Amazon Voice Focus and Echo Reduction, contact AWS Support.

 ### Cross-Origin Opener Policy